 The Stadium Authority and StadCo have engaged ManagementCo, an affiliate of StadCo, to manage the Stadium on a year-round basis.
 The Stadium Management Agreement has an initial term of 25 years, plus a 15-year renewal option.
 The Stadium Authority pays ManagementCo for services related to its operations on behalf of the Stadium Authority.
-The amount of Shared Expenses incurred for the year ending March 31, 2019 was \$7.06 million.
-For the year ending March 31, 2020, ManagementCo charged the Stadium Authority \$8.18 million in Shared Expenses, \$ 9.47 million in Other Operating and Management Expenses, which includes \$109,436 in financing costs, and
+For the year ending March 31, 2021 and 2020, ManagementCo charged the Stadium Authority \$6.6 million and \$8.18 million in Shared Expenses and \$7.1 million and \$9.74 million in Other Operating and Management Expenses, respectively.
+Due to concerns over violations of State laws, including but not limited to, California's

-\$271,398 in Capital Expenses.
-Due to concerns over continued violations of State laws regarding ManagementCo's procurement process, the Stadium Authority partially suspended payments to ManagementCo starting in June 2019.
-As such, the Stadium Authority only recognized \$1.42 million in Shared Expenses and \$8.20 million in Other Operating and Management Expenses as of March 31, 2020.
-The remaining balance, offset by a prior year true-up of \$442,783, of \$7,866,051 is currently being disputed and recorded in Contingency Liability for fiscal year 2019-20 (see footnote 7b).
+Prevailing Wage statutes and regulations of the California Department of Industrial Relations, regarding ManagementCo's procurement process, the Stadium Authority partially suspended payments to ManagementCo starting in June 2019.
+As certain expenses billed by ManagementCo could not be validated, the Stadium Authority only recognized \$1.42 million in Shared Expenses and \$8.20 million in Other Operating and Management Expenses as of March 31, 2020.
+The remaining balance billed by ManagementCo, offset by a prior year true-up of \$442,783, of \$7.86 million is currently being disputed.
+The Stadium Authority only paid \$6.11 million in Other Operating Expenses as of March 31, 2021.
+The remaining unpaid balance of \$6,7 million which includes interest expense of \$159,112 and a prior year true-up offset of \$1.04 million, is currently being disputed (see footnote 7b).